QualiSystems/devguide_source/_posts/2016-07-19-driver-deep-dive.md

 Its not advisable to return complex objects that cannot be serialized such as sessions or connections as that would most likely result in an error.

-To demonstrate this, lets add a couple of functions to the driver:
+To demonstrate this, let's add a couple of functions to the driver:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/driver_deep_dive/adding_examples/driver_deep_dive/src/driver.py %}
 {% highlight python %}